 Creating a quality network can be a difficult thing.
 It’s not easy to keep up with your many contacts, offering them help, and hopefully getting helped out once in a while in return.
 Some of the easiest people to network with are those who you’re closer to: namely, your friends.
 Don’t upset the delicate balance between friendship and professionals by making mistakes that leave you both burned.
-Here are things to avoid when asking your friends for networking favors.
+Here are 4 points to avoid when using friends as networking connections:

 Sure, that one friend might have a lot of knowledge.
 Or they know a lot of people that you would LOVE to know.
 That doesn’t mean that you can or should constantly ask them to give that knowledge and connections to you.
 Continuously asking for help will quickly dry up your friendship, especially if you’re not going out of your way to help them in return.

 If you’ve asked your friend for a favor within the last few weeks, then try and hold off.
 Damaging your relationship with them is probably worse than delaying whatever you need the knowledge or connection for.
 Be considerate of them and their time.
 They have their own lives, their own careers.
 Practice consideration by keeping those in mind.

 When you do connect up with your friend, don’t charge right into what you want or need.
 It feels incredibly rude and demeaning to be asked to go out for coffee, and then find out that all the other person wants is what they can get.
 Spend some time reconnecting with your friend and enjoying being with them.
 You can and will ask that burning question eventually.
 Don’t sabotage your efforts—and potentially your friendship—by doing so too early.